 George Jones majolica is one of the most coveted names in majolica.
 It's very easy to see why this is the case.
 Majolica made at the George Jones factory is some of the most elegantly designed, whimsical and beautifully crafted majolica ever created.
 The great demand for Jones majolica, and the great prices that the demand brings, have elevated the Jones name to the pantheon of fame and collectibility usually reserved only for great eighteenth century pottery names like Meissen or Josiah Wedgwood.
 And just like Meissen and Wedgwood, the Jones name is one of the most abused names in pottery.
 Some of this abuse is intentional, created by people hoping to make a dishonest buck but some of this abuse is simply ignorance based in the irregular manner in which Jones marked its majolica.
 Of the top three potteries in majolica--Minton, Jones and Wedgwood--Jones was the least consistent in the marking of their wares.
 The confusion this causes is hard for general pottery dealers and beginner collectors to understand, but it is this confusion we will try to clarify in this post.

-George Jones began as a potter's apprentice in the Minton factory in the 1830's.
-From 1844 to 1862 he worked as a pottery wholesaler, first for Minton then expanding his business, establishing relationships with many of the businesses in the Stoke-on-Trent area.
+George Jones was born in 1823.
+He began as a potter's apprentice in the Minton factory in the 1830's.
+From 1844 to 1862 he worked as an independent pottery wholesaler establishing relationships with many of the businesses in the Stoke-on-Trent area.
 In 1862, Jones opened his first pottery, one which produced utilitarian cream ware and toilet items.
-After a fire in early 1866 devastated his pottery Jones rebuilt and created a much larger facility by incorporating a neighboring pottery into his business.
+After a fire in early 1866 devastated his pottery Jones rebuilt and created a much larger facility now called the Trent pottery.
 It was then that Jones set up his own majolica works.
 Beginning in 1866 Jones began potting majolica in direct competition with the Minton and Wedgwood factories.
 By 1870 Jones' majolica developed a reputation for its quality and soon became a large portion of the company's business.

 The great beauty of their work has rarely found an equal in nineteenth century English pottery being surpassed perhaps only by Minton.
 Add to that an appreciation for the impeccable craftsmanship that distinguished Minton and Jones majolica and you get a pottery that is spectacular in its beauty and glorious in its execution.